Step 1

 Step 4.3

-Return to Uniskai and click on "I carried out the instruction"
+Return to Uniskai and click on "I Ran The Script"

 or close the pop-up "Connect K8s cluster" and refresh your account in Uniskai to see updated cost reports and recommendations.